puolimatkankrouvi/Fahrenheit-converter/README.md

-# reviews
+# celcius_converter

-A Clojure site that is currently Hello World, might be reworked to either an Celcius to Fahrenheit converter or a review app.
+A Celcius to Fahrenheit converter site that is made with Clojure. or a review app.

 ## Usage